PDF Print

 Now we come to the issue of Spam mail.
 If the likes of hotmail and yahoo mail did really effective spam filtering (the mail was transferred to the Junk folder and then deleted it after a certain time) everything would be OK.
 However, this is not the case and much of the spam gets through to the Inbox where, by the very nature of much of the spam mail, it throws the content filter over its threshold and the user is blocked from their Inbox.
 (And, obviously, they also can never access the Junk mail folder at school.)

-There is no easy answer to this.
-E2BN policy is that, given all that has been said above about Internet safety and the nature of the spam causing the block, any further loosening of the filtering policy for Hotmail, Yahoomail, etc. is a matter for individual LEAs or schools to decide.
+There is no easy answer to this. the policy is that, given all that has been said above about Internet safety and the nature of the spam causing the block, any further loosening of the filtering policy for public mail systems is a matter for individual schools to decide.

 What could be done?
 There are only two ways to address this - the choice is yours: (1) make the 'naughtiness' limit higher for each user profile.
 This will mitigate the webmail problem but will at the same time make access to other unsuitable sites more likely.
 You are making the whole web-filtering profile looser with all that implies.
 (2) depending on the exact mail system and how it is structured you may be able to add certain URLs to the trusted lists to, for example, give unfettered access to the Inbox and all the email it contains - but this would also allow any attachment to be downloaded.
 Hotmail seems to work in such a way that you would need to trust hotmail.msn.com in its entirety: not something we would do globally.